Jack Nicholson as Bobby Dupea, aimless oil worker and classical piano prodigy

 The blue selvage denim jeans can be identified as Lee by the “lazy S” back pocket stitching, and the slanted front pockets are consistent with Lee’s 101 Rider model.
 Lee still offers the 101 Rider as part of its European Collection for $168.

-Bobby’s black jumper covers his waist line, though his brown leather belt can be easily seen elsewhere in the film.
+Bobby’s black jumper covers his waist line, though his brown tooled leather belt with its figure-eight stitching can be easily seen elsewhere in the film.
 It has tan edge stitching and a large round brass single-prong buckle.

 The belt coordinates with his brown leather cowboy boots that he wears throughout his visit at home, a nod to his rambling, restless nature.